walethesolution/SBL/README.md

 # SBL
-### A full-stack website for a basketball league.
+### A full-stack web app for a basketball league.
 SBL - Sunday Balling League

 ### Stack
 - PERN